borrageiros/webhook-git-script/README.md

       -e GIT_SECRET="your_super_secret_string_here" \
       -e PORT="3000" \ # Port the app inside container listens on.
       -e HOST_USER="your_username_on_host" \ # e.g., ubuntu
-      -e SCRIPTS_PATH="/path/to/your/host_scripts_folder" \ # Must match the host path created in step 1
-      -v ~/.ssh:/root/.ssh:ro \ # Mount the private SSH key for host access (this needs permissions over the git repos too)
+      -e SCRIPTS_PATH="/path/to/your/host_scripts_folder" \ # Must match the host path created in step 1 for scripts -v ~/.ssh:/root/.ssh:ro \ # Mount the private SSH key for host access (this needs permissions over the git repos too)
-      # The following volume mounts the container's internal /usr/src/app/scripts to the host path.
-      # This is where create-script.js (run via docker exec) will place newly generated .sh files.
-      # The SSH command will then execute them from this same path on the host.
+      # Volume for scripts (maps host path to container's /usr/src/app/scripts)
       -v /path/to/your/host_scripts_folder:/usr/src/app/scripts \
+      # (Optional) Volume for persistent logs (maps host path to container's /usr/src/app/public)
+      # Ensure logs.json exists in /path/to/your/host_logs_folder on the host.
+      # -v /path/to/your/host_logs_folder/logs.json:/usr/src/app/public/logs.json \
       --name webhook-git-server \
       borrageiros/webhook-git-server:latest # Or :arm64 for ARM
     ```